 Here are four tried and tested tips that will ensure your home rises above the competition, receives great offers and sells fast.
 Brace yourself because this involves hard work and serious commitment.

+1. Declutter.
 When you’ve been living in your house for many years, you’ve surely accumulated a lot of stuff.
-After all, a home wouldn’t really be a home if it didn’t have family pictures, a display of collections, various furniture and many other knick-knacks you think will come in handy someday.
+After all, a home wouldn’t really be a home if it didn’t have family pictures, a display of collections, various furniture and many other knick knacks you think will come in handy someday.
 If your home is filled with these belongings, it could look small, dim and messy.

 Just the mere act of decluttering can do wonders for your home.

 Start packing away items you don’t need every day.
-This includes pictures, children’s art, any decor you have on the walls, books you’ll be keeping, anything that you won’t be parting with but is not necessary for your day to day life should be boxed and stored.
+This includes pictures, children’s art, any decor you have on the walls, books you’ll be keeping, anything that you won’t be parting with but are not necessary in your day to day life should be boxed and stored.

 Renting a storage unit is very helpful, and there are plenty of affordable units in Shawnee.